-“He threatened to have me deported if I told anyone,” Susana explained to Officer Carlos Guevara, before being transported to the Roxcy Bolton Rape Treatment Center.
-“He’s been forcing me to have sex with him for two years.”
+“He threatened to have me deported if I told anyone; he’s been forcing me to have sex with him for two years.”

-The officers had Juan sit in the conference room; he was uncuffed and waiting to be interviewed.
+The officers had taken Juan back to the station, where he sat in a conference room uncuffed and waiting to be interviewed.
 Officer George Otero arrived at the Hialeah Police station and relieved the detective sitting with Juan.

 As he entered the room, Juan began making a number of spontaneous statements without being questioned.

-“I was helping her,” Juan told Otero, babbling uncontrollably.
+“I was helping her,” Juan told Otero.
 “She came on to me.”